ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 #### PHP code and bundle organization

-In Symfony 4 your code is no longer organized in bundles.
+Since Symfony 4 your code is no longer organized in bundles.
 `AppBundle` has been removed from eZ Platform.
 You need to move all your PHP code, such as controllers or event listeners, in the `src` folder.
 Use the `App` namespace for your custom code instead.